totten/hyde/README.md

 storing them in MySQL.
 Or configuring workflows.
 Is that a problem?
 Can I still use Drupal?

-Mr. Hyde is the evil version of Dr. [Jekyll](https://jekyllrb.com/).
-You can create Markdown files and store them in a git repo... but display them as pages in a Drupal site.
+Mr.  Hyde is the evil version of Dr.  [Jekyll](https://jekyllrb.com/) -- it's a Drupal that lets you create Markdown files and store them in a git repo...  but display them as pages in a Drupal site.
 This allows you to use Drupal's general layout engine (themes and blocks) while tracking content in Git/Github/etc.

 # Install the module

 ```
+$ cd sites/all/modules
 $ git clone https://github.com/totten/hyde
 $ cd hyde
 $ composer install